Ahh…the age old question, “How long do I have to workout to see results?” Yes, we are all very impatient when it comes to seeing results.

 - The mirror: Seeing is believing, and the mirror is a fantastic tool to measure your workout results.

 - The scale: While I am not a big believer in the bathroom scale to track results, it can be nice to see you have lost a pound or two.
 However, try not to weigh yourself more than once a week and don’t be depressed if you have not lost weight every time you step on the scale.
-Muscle weighs more than fat, so going up in weight doesn’t necessarily mean you’ve gained fat…that is why the others ways to track your results are much more accurate.
+Muscle is a denser tissue than fat, so going up in weight doesn’t necessarily mean you’ve gained fat…that is why the others ways to track your results are much more accurate.

 Now that you know a few ways to track and measure your results, let’s take a look at how long it takes people on average to gain muscle, lose weight, improve cardiovascular endurance, and improve flexibility.